druidfi/guidelines/docs/gdpr.md

 ### Drupal specific notes

 - When possible, we use Faker/Seeder solution to create dummy content on local and not use production data at all
-- We use GDPR-module: https://www.drupal.org/project/gdpr (it has a feature for sanitizing data on the source)
 - Original `drush sql-dump` command includes sanitize flag which sanitizes a few user fields and e.g. removes Webform submissions if installed.
 NOTE: sanitizing happens on target machine which is a problem.

 ## Backups

-TODO

-Some general recommendations:
+If creating custom backups solution, here are some general recommendations:

 - Encrypt backups
-- Store backups remotely
+- Store backups remotely (off-site)
 - Limit access to backups
 - Don't store backups longer than needed (create automatic rules to purge old backups)